gao-hongnan/omniverse/omniverse/playbook/softmax_preserves_order_not_invariant_scaling.md

 which coincides with the definition from the Wikipedia page.

-To conclude, the temperature modifies the "sharpness" of the probability distribution without altering the order of the probabilities:
+To conclude, the temperature modifies the "sharpness" of the probability distribution without altering the order of the probabilities, a desirable
+property:

 -   At high temperatures ($T > 1$), the distribution becomes more uniform, but if $z_a > z_b$, then $\text{softmax}_T(z_a) > \text{softmax}_T(z_b)$ still